 CHPNA secures protections before developer gets city approval for apartment complex.

-A proposal to re-zone a 15-acre vacant lot along Jones-Maltsberger to allow a 351-unit apartment complex was approved by the City Council on June 16 after gaining the endorsement of the Zoning Commission on May 17 in which over two dozen CHP residents registered comments.
-CHPNA secured several important community safeguards from the developer and city officials before the project secured what experts warned was likely approval.
-The complex is scheduled to break ground later this year.
+A proposal to re-zone a 15-acre vacant lot along Jones-Maltsberger to allow a 351-unit apartment complex was approved by the City Council in June 2022 after gaining the endorsement of the Zoning Commission the prior month.
+Over two dozen CHP residents registered comments and attended the hearing.
+In the year leading up to the commission vote, CHPNA negotiated several important community safeguards from the developer and city officials before the project secured what experts warned was likely approval.
+The complex is scheduled to be completed by Summer 2024.

-The vacant 15-acre site along Jones-Maltsberger had long been zoned for commercial development, but its out-of-sight location and proximity to the Robbins School on Trafalgar limited developer interest.
-Only a few proposals were raised over the decades, however a conforming business venture could have legally proceeded with little community input.
-But to build its apartment complex, developer Trammel Crow Corp needed the City to approve a re-zoning request which gave CHPNA some valuable leverage for negotiations.
+The site at 9318 Jones-Maltsberger had long been zoned for commercial development, but its out-of-sight location and proximity to the Robbins School on Trafalgar limited developer interest.
+Only a few proposals were raised over the decades, however a conforming business venture could have legally proceeded at any time with little community input.
+But to build its apartment complex, developer Trammel Crow Corp needed the City to approve a re-zoning request which gave CHPNA leaders some leverage for concessions.

-A myriad of protections will lessen the impact on CHP.
+A myriad of protections lessen the impact on CHP.

-Surveys and meetings with CHP residents revealed several critical concerns.
+When the apartment complex was raised for consideration, CHPNA surveys and meetings with residents revealed several critical concerns.
 At the top of the list was fear the development may eventually decline into a government subsidized complex, which statistically carries higher rates of crime impacting the surrounding area.
-CHPNA secured a permanent deed restriction which mandates the complex, regardless of future ownership, may only offer market-rate housing.
+CHPNA secured a permanent deed restriction which mandates the complex, regardless of future changes in ownership, may only offer market-rate housing.

-CHPNA had hoped to convince the developer to install at least one entrance adjoining the 281 access road to the east of the complex, but a meeting with TxDot officials revealed the concept may not be feasible due to space constraints for necessary turn lanes as well as significant obstacles including a wide concrete drainage culvert which would require a costly bridge.
+CHPNA had hoped to convince the developer to install at least one entrance adjoining the 281 access road to the east of the complex, but a meeting with TxDot officials revealed the concept may not be feasible due to space constraints for necessary turn lanes as well as significant obstacles including a wide concrete drainage culvert which would require a bridge costing upwards of $1 million.
 CHPNA relented when City officials advised the developer could not be legally forced to install such an entrance.

-To buffer the sound impact on CHP residences nearest the complex, new landscaping will be added to the three large median islands on the community's east side which CHPNA currently pays to mow periodically.
-The developer will install dozens of new shrubs and trees intended to create a green barrier which will also reduce CHPNA mowing expense.
-Additionally, the complex's dog park will also not be allowed to abut the roadway which will help mitigate noise complaints.
+To buffer the sound impact on CHP residences nearest the complex, CHPNA negotiated new landscaping be added to the three large median islands on the community's east side which the organization currently pays to mow periodically.
+The developer will install dozens of new shrubs and trees intended to create a green barrier which will also reduce CHPNA lawncare expenses.
+Additionally, the complex's dog park will also not be allowed to abut the roadway which will further mitigate noise to nearby CHP residents.

-When these safeguards were presented at the CHPNA Annual Meeting in June, a straw poll found the majority of residents shifted their opposition and agreed not to object to the development any longer.
+When these safeguards were presented at the CHPNA Annual Meeting in June 2022, a straw poll found the majority of residents shifted their opposition and agreed not to object to the development any longer.
 Experts warned CHPNA that City officials feeling pressure to increase San Antonio's constrained housing stock, were likely to provide approvals if reasonable concessions to the neighborhood had been offered.
-Some residents also expressed relief that a commerical development with potentially worse traffic and noise had been averted.
-Others were pleased to know the homeless encampment that occupied the site for several years would be displaced when construction begins.
+Some residents also expressed relief that a commercial development with potentially worse traffic and noise had been averted.
+Others were pleased to know the homeless encampment that occupied the site for several years would be displaced.

 Your CHPNA Board is proud to have secured meaningful concessions on a project that was likely to proceed regardless of community opposition.
 Our volunteers will update this website as future details emerge.